User37som/https-github.com-dordnung-Stammwiki/Introduction-into-the-API.md

 		//}
 	}

-It simply says, that you become `Bronze VIP with 500 points`, `Silver VIP with 1000 points`, and so on.
+It simply says, that you become Bronze VIP with `500 points`, Silver VIP with `1000 points`, and so on.

-The last level (default disabled) is a private one, it uses a flag string instead of points.
+Here is the last level (default disabled) a private one, it uses a flag string instead of points.

 So by default there are 6 levels.
 The first level always get the ID 1, the second one the ID 2, and so on.
 These IDs are unique, so you can use them later one.